-Chemical synapses were detected manually, curve fit, and then characterized for strength, kinetics, and short-term plasticity in a multi-stage process.
+Chemical connections were detected manually, curve fit, and then characterized for strength, kinetics, and short-term plasticity in a multi-stage process.
 Manual connectivity calls were used to train a machine classifier (see Seeman, Campagnola, et al. 2018 for more detail).
-After training, the machine classifier revealed a set of potential false positives or false negatives that were manually re-checked .
-Electrical synapses were also detected and characterization is forthcoming.
+After training, the machine classifier revealed a set of potential false positives or false negatives that were manually re-checked.
+Electrical connections were also detected and characterized.

 |Users could visualize connections sorted by recording mode and membrane potential, then move the yellow line to set the onset of the response.
 The Fit Response button would then generate a fit constrained to ± 100 µs of the user-defined latency.|